 Shaping public policy and tackling the greatest issues of our time.

 The Master of Public Affairs (MPAff) program combines formal coursework in theory and relevant analytical skills with ongoing opportunities for practical application.
-The general degree program requires 48 semester-hours of coursework, 27 of which are satisfied by core courses.
+The graduate degree program requires 48 semester hours of coursework, 27 of which are satisfied by core courses.
 The balance of the coursework consists of general electives drawn from LBJ School offerings, approved courses offered by other units on campus or courses that meet specialization requirements.

 An internship between the first and second years provides direct contact with the operating realities of government, nonprofit and advocacy organizations.

-The MPAff core curriculum provides a general foundation for understanding the economic, political, analytical and management principles of policymaking.
+The core curriculum in public affairs provides a general foundation for understanding the economic, political, analytical and management principles of policymaking.